sebastien-plutniak/archeofrag/README.md

 # Archeofrag

 An R package for refitting and spatial analysis in archeology.

-`Archeofrag` includes methods to analyse fragmented objects in archaeology using refitting relationships between fragments scattered in archaeological spatial units (e.g. stratigraphic layers).
-Graphs and graph theory are used to model archaeological observations.
-The package is mainly based on the ‘igraph’ package for graph analysis.
-Functions
-can: 1) create, manipulate, and simulate fragmentation graphs, 2) measure the cohesion and admixture of archaeological spatial units, and
-3) characterise the topology of a specific set of refitting relationships.
-A series of datasets are provided as examples.
+`Archeofrag` includes methods to analyse spatial units in archaeology from the relationships between refitting fragmented objects scattered in these units (e.g. stratigraphic layers).
+Graphs are used to model archaeological observations.
+The package is mainly based on the `igraph` package for graph analysis.
+Functions can: 1) create, manipulate, visualise, and simulate fragmentation graphs, 2) measure the cohesion and admixture of archaeological spatial units, and 3) characterise the topology of a specific set of refitting relationships.
+A series of published empirical datasets is included.
+This package is complemented by the `archeofrag.gui` R package, a companion GUI application available at <https://analytics.huma-num.fr/Sebastien.Plutniak/archeofrag/>.

 [![Project Status: Active – The project has reached a stable, usable state and is being actively